 Businesses must evaluate their internal policies and create a plan to close the gender pay gap within their organisations.

 Every business in the UK needs to make a commitment to tackling this problem.
 This means giving women the same chances for advancement and professional development and making sure they receive the same compensation for performing the same roles as men.
-Also, to provide women equal opportunities in the workforce, the government must address institutional issues like the need for greater childcare provisions.
+Also, the government must address institutional issues like the need for greater childcare provisions.

 There have also been calls to reduce the minimum earnings and age requirement for workplace pension auto-enrolment.
-This would allow people to start saving from an earlier age and enable them to save should they reduce working hours due to caring responsibilities.
+This would allow people to start saving earlier, giving their pension pot a stronger foundation should they reduce working hours due to caring responsibilities.

 Finally, more needs to be done to support female employees in understanding the possible advantages of raising their contributions, assessing the status of their savings, and engaging with their workplace pension.

 That’s why it’s important that women have accessible routes to independent financial advice.
-Financial advisers can help people understand the current state of the pension savings, and how they can ensure they will have enough to live comfortably when they retire.
+Financial advisers can help people understand the current state of the pension savings, and how they can make sure they’ll have enough to live comfortably when they retire.
 An adviser will review the entirety of their financial situation, as well as their future goals, and develop an appropriate savings strategy.
 In doing so, women will be able to maintain regular retirement savings, thereby strengthening their long-term financial position.

 Any improvement in the gender pension gap is positive.
 However, it’s alarming that it’s happening at such a slow pace.
-A greater concerted effort from the government, businesses, and financial services sector is needed to address societal issues that have a negative impact on future retirement income.
-In the meantime, women should consider seeking independent financial advice to ensure they have a strategy in place to secure the strongest retirement outcome possible.
+A greater concerted effort from the government, businesses, and financial services sector is needed to address these wider societal issues.
+In the meantime, women should consider seeking independent financial advice to make sure they have a solid retirement strategy in place.